pure-css/grunt-pure-grids/README.md

 ## Release History

+* 1.0.0: __Stable__, Added unit tests, moved to Yahoo org on GitHub.
+* 0.0.2: Added docs to README. (@tilomitra)
 * 0.0.1: Initial release on npm.
-* 0.0.2: Added docs to README. (@tilomitra)

 ## License
 This software is free to use under the Yahoo!
 Inc. BSD license.